cronokirby/new-blog/content/posts/Interfaces-to-Traits.md

 # Why do we want interfaces?
 The problem interfaces address is *polymorphism*.
-Polymorphism is the ability for code to be flexible, and work on different types of things.
+Polymorphic code can work with different types of things in a flexible way.
 In practice this means functions that can accept different types, and work differently based on those types.

-For example, we might have a function that can do arithmetic on integers as well as floating point numbers.
+For example, we might have a function that can print out results to a file or directly to the terminal.

-This is important because it allows us to write more reusable functions that depend only on certain behavior, and not on implementation details of a given type.
+Polymorphism lets us write more reusable code.
+One function can operate on many types without having to be rewritten for each of them.

+Functions that use only an interface, instead of all the implementation details of a type, are easier to understand.
+For example, instead of depending on all of a file's operations, we only care about using it as another output stream.
+This allows our functions to worry about less things, and get closer to having a *single responsibility*.

 # Classical Interfaces
-Interfaces in Java are a variant of *inheritance*, so let's look over how that works in Java first.
+Interfaces in Java are a variant of *inheritance*, so let's look over how that works first.

 ## Inheritance
 Java has *classes*, and these have *methods*.